You most likely heard of Bill Starr’s 5×5 workout routine. He is the original creator of this program.

 - Figure your 5 rep max

-- Put it to the week 4 of the program ( Look at the picture )
+- Put those numbers in the week 4 of the spreadsheet (Look at the picture above)

 - Do the program as listed